 We’ll compare Proxmox and Hyper-V below in detail to help you decide which option is best for you.

 Both Proxmox and Hyper-V offer comparable performance in terms of CPU, memory, storage, and network utilization.
 However, specific performance results may vary depending on the workload, hardware, and other factors.

 The most important point in this category is that the underlying hardware that’s running the operating system will generally determine how performant the system is.

 From a pure performance perspective, Hyper-V and Proxmox are similar, but you might notice small differences based on the VMs you’re running.

 Proxmox, being free and open-source has no licensing fees, making it a cost-effective solution for most users.
 While Proxmox is free, Hyper-V has varying licensing costs depending on the version and associated Windows Server licensing.

 Please keep in mind that while Proxmox is free, in order to receive stable updates, you must subscribe to a support plan.
 In a home environment, you can use unstable updates (which have proven to be fairly stable over time), but in an enterprise environment, you must purchase a support subscription.

 While Proxmox will most likely still be cheaper than Hyper-V after taking the support subscription into consideration, it does close the gap.

-This article compared Proxmox vs. Hyper-V to determine the best hypervisor you can use.
 On a functional level, the biggest difference between Proxmox vs Hyper-V initially is the setup process.

 Hyper-V is a type-1 hypervisor but is installed on top of a Windows operating system, so the setup process isn’t actually started until Windows is installed.